clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 .. note::

-   Any time the kernel is upgraded on your Clear Linux system, you will need to rebuild your out-of-tree modules.
+   Any time the kernel is upgraded on your Clear Linux system, you must rebuild your out-of-tree modules.

-This approach works well for individual development or testing.
-For a more scalable and customizable approach, consider using the `mixer tool`_ to provide a custom kernel and updates.

 Build and install kernel module